|Country Information & Lifestyle|

 Gorenjska is a land of high peaks, pointed rocky ridges, deep alpine valleys and clear waters.
 The landscape simply lures everyone who wants to escape the typical tourist areas.
 Amidst wild, unspoiled nature in hidden gorges you are greeted by the thunder of waterfalls, there are picturesque villages, beautiful castles, such as Brdo Castle with its park and 11 lakes, monasteries that tell many a tale of olden times, Cerkje is the starting point for alpine ski-center and Trzic has some beautiful houses preserved in the old town.

-The fabulous beauty of Lake Bled has for millennia attracted people´s gaze with it´s miraculous power and must be one of the most beautiful, magical places in Slovenia.
-This glacial lake is adorned with a medieval castle perched on top of a high, natural cliff-face, and by an islet with a church.
+The fabulous beauty of Lake Bled has for millennia attracted people's gaze with it's adorned with a medieval castle perched on top of a high, natural cliff-face, and by an islet with a church.
 Gondola boats take visitors to this beautiful little islet where it is possible to visit the church.
 In the background is the forest covered slopes of Jelovica.

 The region of the Kras, Premorska and the Gorcia is a world of its own.
 It is the most varied landscape in Slovenia and has wild alpine world, high snow-capped rocky peaks, deep wild valleys, the Karst with world famous caves and the blue Adriatic Sea.
 A country of mild Mediterranean and harsh alpine climates, of noble Lipizzaners, mysterious underground, the wilderness of the Trenta National Park and arguably the most beautiful European river, the Soca, where the trout grow to unimaginable sizes.